cxr00/cxr/cxr/state/readme/state.md

         exit(0)
 ```

 We use `change_state` to tell the StateManager to change which state will be activated during the game loop.
+In this case, the event is a pygame event, but you can substitute it for anything - a class, a tuple, a dict.
+The only condition is that the controller (as well as states and checks) must have exactly one argument.

 Next, let's create our four state functions and add them to the player using the `add_state` decorator: